Maxwell Institute: Scholarship

 The Maxwell Institute provides research positions for full-time faculty, visiting scholars, post-doctorate researchers, and other temporary research participants who study the LDS Church, as well as Christianity and other religions more broadly.
 Institute scholars occasionally publish in-house, but most of their work is placed in other venues.

 The Maxwell Institute also includes the Laura F. Willes Center for Book of Mormon Studies, which deals principally with studying the Book of Mormon in ancient and modern settings, in addition to other LDS scripture.

 The Maxwell Institute formerly hosted the William (Bill) Gay Research Chair, which focused on study directly related to the ancient world and LDS scripture, particularly the Book of Abraham.
-Egyptologist John Gee occupied the chair until its last year, 2018.
+Egyptologist John Gee occupied the chair until 2018.

 The Maxwell Institute frequently sponsors guest lectures at BYU, as well as symposia, workshops, and conferences on religious topics.
 Wednesday Brown Bag discussions allow scholars to workshop current projects, prepare for conference presentations, discuss recently published works, and examine the dimensions of "disciple-scholarship."

 The Maxwell Institute also employs a small staff of office assistants, communications personnel, and a large number of student interns.